-Preliminary Course - 4 Compulsory Modules HSC Course - 4 Compulsory Modules THREE application modules based on Engineering concepts and impacts are studied in each of the following categories: TWO application modules relating to the fields of Civil Structures and Personal and Public Transport Engineering Fundamentals Engineering Products Braking Systems ONE focus module relating to the field of Biomedical Engineering.
-TWO focus modules relating to the fields of Aeronautical Engineering and Telecommunications Engineering.
+CONTENT Preliminary Course - 4 Compulsory Modules HSC Course - 4 Compulsory N Indulas THREE application modules based on Enginee concepts and impacts are studied in each of th following categories: ring TWO application modules rel ating s and Engineering Fundamentals Engineering Products Braking Systems ONE focus module relating to the field of Biomedical Engineering.
+TWO focus modules relating to the field fields of Aeronautical Engineering and Telecommunications Engineering.
+PARTICULAR COURSE REQUIREMENTS Engineering Report Preliminary Course Students are required to produce a component application module 3, Braking systems, and the Engineering focus module 4, Biomedical engin en a complete engineering report in ng HSC Course Students are required to produce one engineering report from either of the two engineering application modules, and one from either of the two engineering focus modules. neering One engineering report from the Preliminary course and one engineering report from the HSC course must be the result of collaborative work, reflecting the importance of teamwork for successful engineering projects.
+ASSESSMENT: HSC course only External examination Internal Assessment % Three hour written examination Total of the four modules 65 measuring student achievement in a range of syllabus outcomes.
+Engineering reports 35 Contact Person: Shane Lloyd, Head Teacher TA S

-Engineering Report

-Preliminary Course

-Students are required to produce a component of an engineering report in Engineering application module 3, Braking systems, and then a complete engineering report in Engineering focus module 4, Biomedical engineering.

-HSC Course

-Students are required to produce one engineering report from either of the two engineering application modules, and one from either of the two engineering focus modules.

-One engineering report from the Preliminary course and one engineering report from the HSC course must be the result of collaborative work, reflecting the importance of teamwork for successful engineering projects.

-Λ CCEC CNA ·TIA: \Box CC course only \mathbf{H} 22L: ソンハト .
-IA I : $\Box \supset \Box$ COUPSE ()

-External examination Internal Assessment % Three hour written examination measuring Total of the four modules 65 student achievement in a range of syllabus outcomes.
-Engineering reports 35

-ENGLISH STUDIES

-ATAR COURSE (Only if students intend on undertaking the HSC Exam)
+ENGLISH STUDIES ATAR COURSE (Only if students intend on undertaking the HSC Exam)